Loading...

 When the kidneys are functioning properly, they filter creatinine from your blood and into your urine to be excreted.

-But if the kidneys aren’t working well, creatinine levels can build up in the blood, explains Radames Zuquello, MD, a nephrologist at South Carolina Nephrology and Hypertension Center in Walterboro, South Carolina.
+But if the kidneys aren’t working well, creatinine can build up in the blood, says Radames Zuquello, MD, a nephrologist at South Carolina Nephrology and Hypertension Center in Walterboro, resulting in a high creatinine level.

 • Loss of appetite